5 Ways to Finish What You Start (and Why You Often Don't)

 Here are a few actions to take before you promise yourself (or others) that, this time, you’ll complete what you start:

-4. Make a time line or write out a set of steps toward your goal.
+- Make a timeline or write out a set of steps toward your goal.
 Adding structure to your plans can really help.
-So many words a day, so much time per week promised to this activity, that sort of thing.
+So many words a day, so much time per week promised to this activity, and so on.
 It’s not “successes” you’re counting at this point, but rather specific efforts you can realistically make.

-5. Ensure your main motivation is intrinsic.
+- Ensure your main motivation is intrinsic.
 Do you really want to do this for personally meaningful reasons?
-Or do you think finishing your book will get you lots of money or girls (or the equivalent)?
+Or do you think finishing your book will get you lots of money or prestige (or the equivalent)?
 If you can find pleasure in the doing, in the learning, you won’t get as anxious when things take longer than expected.

 Of course, maybe you should consider quitting, on purpose, without a sense of failure.
 For more on this, see my upcoming post about quitting.